Clarifai/old-docs/workflows.md

 ### Workflow Predict
-The Workflow Predict API allows you to predict using 1 or more model(s), regardless of them being public or custom, within a single API call!
+The Workflow Predict API allows you to predict using 1 or more model(s), regardless of them being Clarifai or custom, within a single API call!
 The max number of inputs processed at once with any given workflow is 32.

 Now that you have that all set up, you will be able to predict under a workflow using